dirkwhoffmann/vAmigaTS/Denise/Registers/BPLCON0/README.md

 The tests in this test suite modify register BPLCON0 in various ways.

+NOTE: A1200 images have been added recently.
+Most of them contain flickering pixel garbage in some areas.

 ### block *x*

 Sets the upper nibble of BPLCON0 to values from 0 and 15 with varying values for the HAM bit and the dual-playfield bit.